-Dogs don’t need a litter to live a normal, healthy life.
-It is an old wives tale that they need to have one litter before they are neutered.
-Sadly, there is an abundance of unwanted pups in rescue centres across the UK and for this reason, PDSA recommends neutering your dog before her first season to avoid unwanted pregnancies, especially if you are worried about dealing with the birth, any complications, costs, or finding homes for the puppies afterwards.
+Dogs don’t need a litter to live a normal, healthy life – and they certainly don’t need to have one litter before they are neutered.
+Sadly, there is an abundance of unwanted pups in rescue centres across the UK and many of these are the results of unwanted/unplanned pregnancies.
+Pregnancy also puts a big strain on your dog’s body and can lead to serious medical problems.
+For these reasons, PDSA recommends neutering your dog before her first season to avoid unwanted pregnancies, especially if you are worried about the stress involved with pregnancy, the birth, any complications, costs, or finding responsible, loving homes for the puppies.

 What should I do if my dog isn’t giving birth?

 Call your vet if your dog hasn’t started whelping as expected, or is having trouble giving birth.
 Make sure you have all the details of the mating if known.

 It can vary, but the average length is 63 days (9 weeks).